maplelm/SSHColony/README.md

     - [ ] world generation will just pop out the same very flat and small world every time with no settings.
 - [ ] Will need to figure out how pagination should work for menus and such
 - [ ] Watch for `SIGWINCH` signals and fire off an event to let the engine know the terminal size has changed.
-- [ ] Fix Renderer cutting off top row of canvas.
-    - The cursor being set wrong?
-- [ ] Fix pattered borders.. they are not incrementing correctly
-    - Test prints work perfectly so this is a render grid issue...
-- [ ] Rework how save files will be loaded into the game.
-I think that I need to have valid save files and use the file contents rather then using any of the files metadata
+- [ ] New Object system does not respect width and height all the time right now and doesn't really use the foreground and background at the moment I need to make sure those are built in. not sure of the best way to break that up.
+- [ ] figure out the best way to link up my dependencies that I have locally with the github repo as currenlty anyone else that downloads this projects will be missing key parts of the project.
+- [ ] convert the renderer to work with lists of render objects that have a position stored in them rather then having a grid and try to mimic manually placing things on the screen. this don'ts work well fro ui and I don't see how I can more cleanly link the rest of my program to the renderer

 # Technical Specifications